Note: if you are viewing this rule book as a PDF, it does not contain animated gifs that appear on the website.

 Apply to: Ally revealed cards

 Effect: Allows a card to move during the command phase.
+A card may accumulate multiple tokens.

 Duration: One-time use